Global

 fill()

-Just like the p5.js fill function except it also accepts a color palette code.
+Sets the color used to fill shapes.
+In p5play it can also accept a color palette code.

 Source: